tannererekson/tanner.github.io/README.md

-# tanner.github.io
+#Taner Erekson's Web Page

-Styling
+The Styling Used:

-1. I completed number 13, favicon icon.
-I add a picture of a the letter T for the icon.
+1. Number 13: I added a favicon icon.
+The picture that is features is just the letter T because of my name.
 (10 points)

-2. I completed style number 11, Style your weekly Schedule.
-I chose letters a and b.
-I text aligned my table to the top left of each cell.
-I also color coded each assinged block.(5 points)
+2. Number 11: I also styled my weekly Schedule.
+I chose to  text aligne my table to the top left of each cell.
+This makes it so you can see each task at the hour it begins.
+I also color coded each assinged task.(5 points)

-3. I completed number 8, sticky footer.
+3. Number 8: I created a sticky footer.
 It is located at the bootom left of my page.
 (5points)

-4. I completed number 4, Nav Menu.
-I created a nav menu with 4 buttons that will take ou to 4 different locations on my web page.
-(5 points)
+4. Number 4: A Nav Menu is also found in the top center of my page I created a nav menu with 4 buttons that will take you to 4 different sections on my web page.

-5. I completed number 7, Sticky Nav Menu.
-I created a div element and put it on the top right of the screen with a fixed position.
+5. Number 7: I also made my Nav Menu Sticky.
+I created a div element and put it on the top middle of the screen with a fixed position.
 It has four different sections where you can navigate to.
-(5 points)
+As you navigate to different parts of the page, the nav menu will stay in the top center.